gwalkey/SSAS_DW_Logins/Project_Code/1_On_Central_Server/04_SQL_Agent_Jobs/setup.md

 Install each SQL Agent Job using SSMS

-The first job, [Server Trace - Step 1 - Truncate Work Tables - Daily - 0001.sql] starts on a midnight 0000 Schedule
+The first job, [Server Trace - Step 1 - Truncate Work Tables - Daily - 0001.sql] starts on a minute-after-midnight 0001 Schedule

 The SQL Agent Jobs call the next one in the chain